 ICA is an academic association for scholars interested in the study, teaching and application of all aspects of human and mediated communication.
-ICA began more than 60 years ago as a small association of U.S. researchers and is now a truly international association with more than 4500 members in over 80 countries.
-Since 2003, ICA has been officially associated with the United Nations as a nongovernmental association (NGO).
+It began more than 60 years ago as a small organization of U.S. researchers and now is truly international with more than 4500 members in over 80 countries.
+Since 2003, ICA has been officially associated with the United Nations as a non-governmental organization (NGO).

-Thank you for your interest in ICA and all the best.
+Thank you for your interest in ICA.